 Cathedral chooses Remeha reliability as part of major restoration project

-Refurbishing the medieval building presented a number of complex heritage challenges for the Cathedral.
-Providing consistent-temperature heating throughout the three rooms was a key part of the renovation, with careful consideration required in order to achieve the highest environmental and conservation standards to protect the listed medieval building and the rare cultural artefacts on display.
-For this reason, high performance heating was not just a desirable but an essential requirement of the project.
+Providing 21st century heating throughout the three rooms was a key part of the refurbishment, with careful consideration required in order to achieve the highest environmental and conservation standards to protect the mediaeval building and the rare cultural artefacts on display, including the Anglo Saxon relics of Saint Cuthbert.

-Durham Cathedral’s new exhibition route will begin at the famous Monks’ Dormitory that dates back to the late 14th century.
-With its spectacular, rough-hewn oak-beamed ceiling, the Monks’ Dormitory is one of the most impressive of all English medieval halls.
-Since 1856, it has served as a library and an exhibition space for the Cathedral’s collection of Anglo-Saxon stones and crosses.
-Open Treasure has transformed the badly lit, poorly heated space into an accessible exhibition space whilst maintaining and enhancing its key function as a library and study area.
-The transformation extends to the heating with two Remeha Gas 310 Eco Pro boilers, installed by contractors Vaughan Engineering Limited (VEL), maintaining a pleasant, closely-controlled temperature throughout.
-The reliable, high-efficiency boilers feed cast iron radiators that were chosen both for their aesthetic qualities and their robustness.
-The heating system also includes locally sited convector heaters which help regulate and circulate the air to achieve comfortable conditions in the study areas.
+The Monks’ Dormitory, renowned for its spectacular, medieval oak-beamed ceiling, has been transformed into an accessible exhibition space whilst maintaining and enhancing its key function as a library and study area.
+Providing the heating are two Remeha Gas 310 Eco Pro boilers, installed by contractors Vaughan Engineering Limited (VEL).
+These feed cast iron radiators, chosen both for their aesthetic qualities and their robustness.
+The system also includes locally sited convector heaters which help regulate and circulate the air to achieve comfortable conditions in the study areas.

 The same two Remeha boilers also provide space heating for a new Collections Gallery, accessed through a previously hidden door from the Monks’ Dormitory.
 Formerly the Library Search Room, this space will hold themed and touring exhibitions, allowing the Cathedral to display more of its own prestigious collections as well as internationally-renowned artefacts on loan.